 Will this process be transparent?

-There are several stages of approval at the federal level, and the FAA will hold a public hearing.
-Plus, the City will ask for public input through the charter amendment process and through community outreach.
+There are also several stages of approval at the federal level, and the FAA will hold a public hearing.

 Has this been done in other cities?
-If so, how was the result?
+If so, what was the result?

 YES.
 This project has been successful in San Juan, Puerto Rico.
 Plus, Westchester New York’s airport announced its plans to pursue a public-private partnership in Nov.
 2016.